Meenachil: Transport

 Meenachil Taluk does not have rail connectivity.
 The nearest major railway stations are Kottayam, 28 km and Ernakulam junction, 64 km from palai.
 The nearest airport is the Cochin International Airport at Nedumbassery, 85 km from Palai.

-The Ettumanoor - Poonjar State Highway (SH 32) traverses across the Taluk in the easterly direction connecting major centres like Kidangoor, Cherpunkal, Palai, Bharananganam and Erattupetta.
+The Ettumanoor - Poonjar State Highway (SH 32) traverses across the Taluk in the easterly direction connecting Kidangoor, Cherpunkal, Palai, Bharananganam, Kondoor, Panackapalam and Erattupetta.
 In the north- south direction, the Main Eastern Highway (Muvattupuzha - Punalur- SH 8)passes through Kollappally, Palai and Paika.
 The Erattupetta - Peerumedu State Highway (SH 14) passes through Teekoy and Wagamon.
 The Sabarimala - Kodaikanal Highway passes through Erattupetta.
 The Main Central Road (SH 1) from Trivandrum to Angamaly passes through the western boundary of the Taluk.